m0xpd/TuringMachineGatesBuffer/README.md

 Designing a buffer for the GATE outputs under these conditions required that the additional circuit did not rely on the either the board's 12V supply or the magnitude of the GATEx signals.

-Although a number of options were available, I chose to use CD4066s, controlled by the GATE signals, to switch a steady voltage to the VOLTAGES (or VOLTS) expander.
+Although a number of design options were possible, I chose to use CD4066 "Analog Switches", inexpensive and familiar to the synth DIY community, controlled by the GATE signals, to switch a steady voltage to the GATES expander port.

 In the Turing Machine design, the GATE signals are at 9V (the supply Voltage provided to the 4050 "Buffers").
-I decided to drop this to 5V i) to give more clear space between the failing supply and the voltage level aand ii) because it is consistent with the needs of my tuning strategy (where I already set the SCALE control on VOLTAGES quite low).
+I decided to drop this to 5V i) to give more clear air between the failing supply and the voltage level and ii) because it is consistent with the needs of my [tuning strategy](https://github.com/m0xpd/TuningStrategyForVoltages) (where I already set the SCALE control on VOLTAGES quite low).
 I couln't go much lower, because I still wanted the LEDs on VOLTAGES to light up with no modifications.

 Here's the resulting schematic (click for a full-size verison):